3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 It’s best to do a bit of research beforehand and find out where to stay in Berlin that will suit what you want to get out of your trip.

-St Christopher's Hostel | The ideal place to stay in Berlin if you're looking to party!
-Not far from Alexanderplatz. | Book Now! |
+St Christopher’s Berlin Mitte | The ideal place to stay in Berlin if you’re looking to party!
+Not far from Alexanderplatz. | Book Now |

-MEININGER East Side Gallery | A clean and comfortable hostel close to the famous East Side Gallery. | Book Now! |
+MEININGER East Side Gallery | A clean and comfortable hostel close to the famous East Side Gallery. | Book Now |

-Park Inn Radisson Alexanderplatz | A modern and cosy hotel located close to Alexanderplatz in central Berlin. | Book Now! |
+Park Inn Radisson Alexanderplatz | A modern and cosy hotel located close to Alexanderplatz in central Berlin. | Book Now |

 Melia Berlin | Slightly expensive, but beautiful hotel in the centre of Berlin.
-Ideal if you have a sizeable budget. | Book Now! |
+Ideal if you have a sizeable budget. | Book Now |

-Titanic Comfort Mitte | A budget hotel smack in the middle of Berlin in the Mitte district! | Book Now! |
+Titanic Comfort Mitte | A budget hotel smack in the middle of Berlin in the Mitte district! | Book Now |

-Cost of travel in Berlin
+Cost of Travel in Berlin

 It’s hard to suggest a daily budget for Berlin because it will depend upon what you do.
 However, I am going to list the following prices as an average travel budget.
-That is someone who is not going to splurge, but not going to penny-pinch either.

 They don’t include prices for extras such as nights out at a bar/pub, club entry fees, souvenirs/clothing purchases, tours. etc. You will have to budget extra for these purchases as they are ‘non-essential!’